pyrogn/HiveHelper_on_PySpark/README.md

 - [x] Good documentation
 - [x] Add tests at the bottom of demo.ipynb
 - [ ] Add automatic tests outside of .ipynb
-- [ ] Update DFExtender (or other class) to create, validate and join SCD2 tables
+- [ ] Create a new class SCD2Helper to create, validate, update and join SCD2 tables
 - [x] Include custom values in NULLs check
 - [x] Add function write_read_table to make checkpoints
 - [x] Clean up attributes and methods in DFExtender and refactor something